WEC-Sim/WEC-Sim/docs/most/theory.rst

 Wind turbine properties
 -----------------------
 All wind turbine components are modelled as rigid bodies; this includes the tower, the nacelle, the hub, and the blades.
-The inertial and geometrical properties of the components must be defined in a MATLAB structure, the user can use the script ``WTproperties.m`` to write the parameters of the desired wind turbine.
+The inertial and geometrical properties of the components must be defined in a MATLAB structure, the user can use the script ``WTproperties.m`` ("turbine_properties" subfolder) to write the parameters of the desired wind turbine.
 In particular, mass, moment of inertia, centre of mass relative to the reference, and centre of mass in the global reference frame (whose origin is at the sea water level) are defined for each body.
 In addition, other parameters such as tilt and precone angles, tower height, electrical generator efficiency, and CAD file names are set.
 The CAD files to define the geometry can be imported from external software.